 Analysis, design, and application of modern optical imaging systems, with emphasis on biological imaging.
 The first part of the course will focus on the physical principles underlying the operation of imaging systems and their mathematical models.
-Topics include ray optics (speed of light, refractive index, laws of reflection and refraction, plane surfaces, mirrors, lenses, aberrations), wave optics (amplitude and intensity, frequency and wavelength, superposition and interference, interferometry), Fourier optics (space-invariant linear systems, Huygens-Fresnel principle, angular spectrum, Fresnel diffraction, Fraunhofer diffraction, frequency analysis of imaging systems), and light-matter interaction (absorption, scattering, dispersion, fluorescence).
-The second part of the course will compare modern quantitative imaging technologies, including but not limited to digital holography, computational imaging, and superresolution microscopy.
+Topics include ray optics (speed of light, refractive index, laws of reflection and refraction, plane surfaces, mirrors, lenses, aberrations), wave optics (amplitude and intensity, frequency and wavelength, superposition and interference, interferometry), Fourier optics (space-invariant linear systems, Huygens-Fresnel principle, angular spectrum, Fresnel diffraction, Fraunhofer diffraction (absorption, scattering, dispersion, fluorescence).
+The second part of the course will compare modern quantitative imaging technologies, including but not limited to digital holography, computational imaging, and super-resolution microscopy.
 Students will evaluate and critique recent optical imaging literature.
 Prerequisites: ESE 318 and ESE 319 or their equivalents; ESE 330 or Physics 421 or equivalent.
 Same as E35 ESE 582